 For over 150 years the area thrived as was used by every sailor and it became known as the “Tavern of the Seas.”
 By the end of the 18th century, British were in charge and the slaves were given freedom by 1833.

 In the 1870s and 1880s, the area became famous for diamonds and gold and that became their claim to fame.
 Soon the area was booming and one major contributor was Cecil John Rhodes who made millions as the corporate head of the De Beers Consolidated Mines.
 Read also about Africa’s History and Heritage.

 In 1901 was the beginning of racial segregation with the onset of Bubonic plague.
 By 1948 this was starting to change.
 In May and June 1986 an estimated 70,000 people were killed after being driven from their homes.
 Health is still a major concern in many African regions.

 Only some of the areas are still segregated today, with conditions constantly changing and improving.
 However, in those certain areas, there is still a lot of suffering from the aids virus and other economic problems and, as you can imagine, the education crisis isn’t likely to change anytime soon as well.

 Cape Town is also the capital of the Western Cape Province.
 It has a memorable natural harbor.
 In South Africa, it has the second most people in the country.
-This city is home to over 2,893,251 people that are proud to live in the wonderful area.
+This city is home to over 2,893,251 people that are proud to live in this wonderful area.
 Another interesting fact about the city of Cape Town is that it receives the largest number of tourists in the country.
 Tourism is a big industry in this town and you will see that by the way you are treated.
 Expect the best, because that is what you will get.
 Cape Town, the Mother City of South Africa.